All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Ozempic interact with my endometriosis medications?

 Ozempic has no known direct drug interactions with hormonal endometriosis treatments.
-However, its delayed gastric emptying can affect absorption of any oral medication.
+But its delayed gastric emptying can affect absorption of any oral medication.
 Take oral medications at least one hour before your meal or as directed by your pharmacist .

 How soon might I notice benefits?